2012-Youth-Camp

 Boys No shorts.
 Sweatpants or wind pants will not be appropriate for meals or services.

-Girls No shorts, slacks, capris or gauchos.
-Skirts, dresses, and culottes/split skirts must be knee-length and of proper fullness.
+Girls Skirts, dresses, and activity attire (culottes/athletic wear)are appropriate for your week at the Ranch.
+They must be knee-length and loose.
+No shorts, pants, capris, or cut-offs, please.
 Skirts or dresses are required in the mornings and evenings.
 This would include all meals and services.
-Culottes of proper length and fullness should be worn only in the afternoons for sports and other activities.
+Activity attire should be worn only in the afternoons for sports and other activities.
+No two-piece swimsuits, unless the top and bottom overlap.

 Food